Charminar (2013 film): Critical reception

 B S Srivani from Deccan Herald wrote "Her minimal expressions are sufficient for the character – her eyes doing most of the talking, like in the scene where the lovers unite.
 Chandru doesn’t preach but manages to put across his message effectively.
 Families can have a good outing at Charminar".
 A critic from News18 wrote "All the other artists have done their best.
 'Radhey radhey' is the best pick among all the songs composed by Hari.
 'Charminar' has a huge emotional appeal and will attract the family audience and youngsters".
 A critic from Bangalore Mirror wrote "Prem and Meghana have justified their roles and within a few scenes dispel any misgivings.
 There are inconsistencies and many minor inattention to detail.
 Prem as a US Senate member is taking imagination too far.
 All pardoned for making a film that is worth more than a watch".

 Box office

-It has completed 100 days at the box office.
+It completed 100 days at the box office.